-So in what seems like no time at all, the second season of this show has landed and a third is already scheduled.
+So in what seems like no time at all the second season of this show landed.
 With the promise of more chainsaw related injuries, silly dialogue and monster mayhem, it’s a good time to be a deadite.
 By now everyone knows what to expect as they ride the line between the gruesome original movie and the more ridiculous moments from Army of Darkness.
 But can they keep up the momentum, or the shock factor for so long?
 Will monster of the week fatigue begin to set in or will things take new and imaginative directions?
 And what of the behind the scenes drama regarding the season finale?
 There isn’t a Sam Raimi directed start to the show this time around which is disappointing, but let’s take a look into how the rest of this blood soaked saga pans out.

 STARTING OUT – ON THE ROAD AGAIN

 The opening of the series is a little rocky as events transpire which inevitably undo the ending of the previous finale, and any short term gains Ash was hoping for are soon lost down a large sinkhole.
 Our hero and his companions now head back to his home town in Michigan where he has been absent for many years.
 The longer running time of the initial first episode isn’t repeated here, which would have allowed some more breathing room and a little extra time for things to build up.
 It’s a weird complaint, I know.
 The break neck pacing means they hit the ground running and heads are removed from their shoulders almost immediately, but I really enjoyed the feeling of having one lengthier first chapter to get things going.